Impatiens necrotic spot virus

-Impatiens necrotic spot orthotospovirus (INSV) is a plant pathogenic virus of the order Bunyavirales.
+Impatiens necrotic spot virus (INSV) is a plant pathogenic virus of the genus Orthotospovirus.
 It was originally believed to be another strain of Tomato spotted wilt virus, but genetic investigations revealed them to be separate viruses.
 It is a negative-strand RNA virus which has a tripartite genome.
 It is largely spread by the insect vector of the western flower thrips.
 The virus infects more than 648 species of plants including important horticultural and agricultural species such as fuchsia, tomato, orchids, and lettuce (especially romaine).
 As the name implies, the main symptom on plants is necrotic spots that appear on the leaves.
 The INSV virus infects by injecting the RNA the virus contains into the cell which then starts using the cell resources to transcribe what the virus RNA states.
 Viral infection can often result in the death of the plant.
 The disease is mainly controlled by the elimination of the western flower thrip vector and by destroying any infected plant material.